According to the U.S. Census Bureau, there are 28 million local businesses in the United States.

 So the question isn’t necessarily “What has my website done for me lately?”
 The question you should be asking is: “What have I done to help my website (so it can help me) lately?”

 One way MyCase can help with your law firm marketing and online presence is with our law firm websites package.
-For a flat $995 set-up fee and low $50/month hosting cost (that includes future updates, hosting, and ongoing maintenance), we’ll handle everything and your law firm website will always be up-to-date!
-To get a free assessment of your law firm’s current website, schedule a one-on-one demo with a MyCase website specialist.
+For a flat $1500 set-up fee and low $100/month hosting cost (that includes future updates, hosting, and ongoing maintenance), we’ll handle everything and your law firm website will always be up-to-date!

 Ask Your Clients for Reviews (and Post Them to Your Updated Website)